unkcpz/keyringrs/README.md

 - **Native Linux Keyutils Support**: We need seamless integration with keyutils on Linux.
 - **Proper Memory Management on macOS**: We perform numerous key queries, and [keyring](https://github.com/jaraco/keyring) has known memory management issues on macOS (see [issue jaraco/keyring #670](https://github.com/jaraco/keyring/issues/670)).

+The `keyringrs` is **not** plan as the alternative of [keyring](https://github.com/jaraco/keyring).
+For CLI tool and more generic use cases I recommend to go to `keyring`.

+Aside from our specific requirements with macOS and Linux keyutils, this library can serve as a backup solution if there are unresolved issues.
+While it doesn't guarantee a fix for the problems encountered, it can be a helpful tool to distinguish whether the issue stems from the library itself or from system configuration.

 This library aims to maintain API compatibility with `keyring-rs` as closely as possible.
 It therefore provide built-in support following platform-specific credential stores inherited from keyring-rs:

 * _Linux_: The DBus-based Secret Service, the kernel keyutils, and a combo of the two (see below for example on how to control to use only `keyutils`).